wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 ts("customer.user.total")
 ```

-Imagine that the series associated with this metric include a customer point tag key that you'd like to group by when applying an aggregate function.
+Imagine that the series associated with this metric include a customer point tag key that you want to group by when applying an aggregate function.

 ```
 sum(ts("customer.user.total"),customer)